edgedb/edgedb/docs/stdlib/set.rst

     :index: is type intersection

-    Filter the set based on type.
+    Filters a set based on its type.
+Will return back :eql:type:`anytype`.

     The type intersection operator removes all elements from the input set that aren't of the specified type.
 Additionally, since it